Aatricks/llmedge/README.md

    to compile on Android-based targets using the [NDK](https://developer.android.com/ndk).

-2. The `llmedge` module uses a `LLMInference.cpp` class which interacts with llama.cpp's C-style API to execute the GGUF model and a JNI binding `smollm.cpp` (name retained for binary compatibility).
-On the Kotlin side, the `SmolLM` class provides the required methods to interact with the JNI (C++ side) bindings.
+2. The `llmedge` module uses a `LLMInference.cpp` class which interacts with llama.cpp's C-style API to execute the GGUF model and a JNI binding `smollm.cpp` (native file name retained for binary compatibility).
+On the Kotlin side, the `SmolLM` class provides the required methods to interact with the JNI (C++ side) bindings under the package `io.aatricks.llmedge`.

 ## Technologies

 * [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) is a pure C/C++ framework to execute machine learning models on multiple execution backends.
 It provides a primitive C-style API to interact with LLMs converted to the [GGUF format](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md) native to [ggml](https://github.com/ggerganov/ggml)/llama.cpp.
 The app uses JNI bindings to interact with a small class `smollm.cpp` which uses llama.cpp to load and execute GGUF models.

 ## Notes

-- You may need to download vulkan sdk and set `VULKAN_SDK` environment variable for building the project.
+- You may need to download the Vulkan SDK and set the `VULKAN_SDK` environment variable for building the project.